dabapps/django-readers/README.md

 A spec is a list.
 Under the hood, the `specs` module is a very lightweight wrapper on top of `pairs` - it applies simple transformations to the items in the list to replace them with the relevant pair functions.
 The list may contain:

 * _strings_, which are interpreted as field names and are replaced with `pairs.field`,
-* _dictionaries_, which are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects) and are replaced with `pairs.relationship`.
+* _dictionaries_, which serve two purposes: if the value is a list, they are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects) and are replaced with `pairs.relationship`.
+If the value is anything else (a string or a pair), they are replaced with `pairs.alias` (with the key specifying the alias target).
 * _pairs_ of `(prepare, project)` functions (see previous section), which are left as-is.

 The example from the last section may be written as the following spec: